opendr-eu/opendr/docs/reference/c-data-h.md

   float **memories;
 };
-typedef struct OpendrTensorVector OpendrTensorVectorT;
+typedef struct OpenDRTensorVector OpenDRTensorVectorT;
 ```

-The *OpendrTensorVectorT* structure provides a data structure for storing OpenDR vector of tensors structures.
+The *OpenDRTensorVectorT* structure provides a data structure for storing OpenDR vector of tensors structures.
 Every function in the C API receiving and returning multiple tensors is expected to use this structure.
 Helper functions that directly maps data into this format are provided in *opendr_utils.h*.

-The *OpendrTensorVectorT* structure has the following field:
+The *OpenDRTensorVectorT* structure has the following field:

 #### `int nTensors` field